Home

 FICO Credit Score

-Learn The 5 Categories That Can Drive Your FICO Credit Score Up Or Down!
+Learn The 5 Categories That Can Drive Your Score Up Or Down!

-FICO credit score, that’s a very hot topic these days on the radio and on television, magazines and newspaper articles.
+FICO scores, that’s a very hot topic these days on the radio and on television, magazines and newspaper articles.
 But what is the credit score and how do you find out about your own credit rating?

 So Why Does Your FICO Credit Score Really Matter?

 Credit scores affect whether you can get credit and what you pay for credit cards, auto loans, mortgages and other kinds of credit.
-For most kinds of credit scores, higher scores mean you are more likely to be approved and pay a lower interest rate on new credit.
+Higher scores mean you are more likely to be approved and pay a lower interest rate on new credit.

 What is a good fico credit score?